amazingrando/gumshoe/srd/7-TheGUMSHOE Rules System.md

 \[\[\[END SIDEBAR\]\]\]

+### Hunkering Down

+*\[\[Use in warlike settings, with the general abilities Battlefield and Scrounging\]\]*

+Once per scenario, the group can stop to temporarily Hunker Down, partially or fully refreshing their Battlefield and/or Athletics pools.

+When the players ask for an opportunity to Hunker Down, allow it if the interlude fits the pacing and situation.
+As guidelines, you might require that the squad be:

+  - traveling on foot

+  - through dangerous territory

+  - at least three hours of world time away from your point of departure

+  - one hour of world time away from your destination

+As GM, you can offer an opportunity to Hunker Down whenever the group needs it and it feels right given the current situation.
+When you offer, remind the players that they get to Hunker Down once per scenario.

+Designate one character to make a Difficulty 3 Scrounging test.
+The character must have a rating of 1 or greater in Scrounging.

+Difficulties increase in especially inhospitable, bombed-out, or alien territory: +1 for a denuded no man’s land, +2 for a twisted briar in an alternate realm.

+On a success, the scrounger finds a spot of relative safety where the squad can rest and regroup, momentarily relaxing their constant vigilance.
+This might be:

+  - an abandoned farmhouse

+  - a cave

+  - a gully

+  - a burbling creek bed at the bottom of a secluded ravine

+The GM invites the player to describe the spot, suggesting adjustments should the narration contradict details essential to the current mystery.

+Each player, including the scrounger’s, refreshes a number of points equal to the margin on the test.
+A margin of 0 is upgraded to a 1, so everyone gets at least one point.
+Points can be used to refresh Battlefield or Athletics.

+The GM then invites a player who could use, and would like, some spotlight time, to commence a quick session of classic wartime dialogue between the squad members.
+The group might:

+  - try to make sense of this blasted war

+  - reminisce about the sunlit days before the first guns rumbled

+  - guess what their loved ones are doing on the home front

+  - imagine what they’ll do next time they get leave

+  - make plans for their civilian futures after the war

+When this interlude loses momentum, the GM calls for a player who could use the spotlight time to explain why the group has to get a move on and leave this safe location.
+“We have a mission to accomplish/mystery to solve” is a perfectly solid reason.
+When the narrated explanation suggests danger, describe the group getting away from it.
+Giving the group a chance to refresh points and then putting them in a situation that immediately yanks them back will strike your players as an unfair waste of time.

 ### Stitches: TimeWatch’s Action Points

 It’s been said that in GUMSHOE games your entire character sheet is made out of action points: spend your pools, get better results on your dice. *TimeWatch* is no exception, so *TimeWatch*’s actual action points (called Stitches**,** as in “a stitch in time saves nine”) are a little different.
 They allow you to hang on longer in an action scene, or to raise or lower combat damage.